Law Regulating Global Warming all over India

 Law Regulating Global Warming all over India:

-India ratified the UN Framework convention on climate change in 1993 and the Kyoto Protocol in 2002 but, not being an Annex-1 country, it did not take part in the flexibility mechanisms foreseen for developed countries.
+India ratified the UN Framework Convention on climate change in 1993 and the Kyoto Protocol in 2002 but, not being an Annex-1 country, it did not take part in the flexibility mechanisms foreseen for developed countries.
 India is one of the most vulnerable countries to climate change.
-About half of India’s population is dependent upon agriculture or other climate sensitive sectors.
-About 12% of India is flood prone while 16% is drought prone.
+About half of India’s population is dependent upon agriculture or other climate-sensitive sectors.
+About 12% of India is flood-prone while 16% is drought-prone.

-India is now the third largest emitter of greenhouse gases in the world after China and the United States.
+India is now the third-largest emitter of greenhouse gases in the world after China and the United States.
 India has almost tripled its annual emission between 1990 and 2009 from less than 600 metric tons to more than 1700 metric tons.
 India’s annual emissions of carbon oxide are projected to further increase almost 2.5 times between 2008 to 2035.

 Thus, climate change and energy are now a focus of local, state and national attention around the world.
-Though India earlier emphasized that it being a developing country with historically low per capita emission rate, it is not responsible for past greenhouse gas emissions, however, India has now become a key player in international negotiations and has begun implementing a diverse portfolio of policies, nationally and within individual states, to improve energy efficiency, develop clean sources of energy and prepare for the impacts of climate change.
+Though India earlier emphasized that it being a developing country with a historically low per capita emission rate, it is not responsible for past greenhouse gas emissions, however, India has now become a key player in international negotiations and has begun implementing a diverse portfolio of policies, nationally and within individual states, to improve energy efficiency, develop clean sources of energy and prepare for the impacts of climate change.

 Global warming is not only a concern to one State it’s a global problem and we all suffer from it.
 It’s mankind problem we all have to deal with it.
 The main reason for global warming is Industrialisation.
 There are many rules all over the world to deal with it.